projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 * :ref:`Board inspector tool <board_inspector_tool>`
 * :ref:`ACRN configurator tool <acrn_configurator_tool>`

-As introduced in :ref:`overview_dev`, configuration takes place at Steps 3 and 4 in the overall development process:
+As introduced in :ref:`overview_dev`, configuration takes place at :ref:`overview_dev_board_config` and :ref:`overview_dev_config_editor` in the overall development process:

 .. image:: ../getting-started/images/overview_flow.png

 ACRN source also includes makefile targets to aid customization.
 See :ref:`hypervisor-make-options`.

 .. _acrn_config_data:

 ACRN Configuration Data
 ***********************

 The following sections explain the format of the board, scenario, and launch configuration files.
 Although we recommend using the ACRN configuration toolset to create these files, this reference may be useful for advanced usage and troubleshooting.

 ACRN source code offers predefined XMLs in the ``misc/config_tools/data/`` directory of the ``acrn-hypervisor`` repo.